 The Social Media Advertising Process

 Once you’ve had a chance to think through the questions above, it’s time to get started!
-Although each social media platform is a little bit different, the general principles and structure of a campaign stay the same from one ad manager to the next.
+Although each social media platform is a little bit different, the general principles and structure of a social media campaign stay the same from one ad manager to the next.
 When you log into your account, click on the “ad manager” and then follow the step-by-step instructions.
 Here’s what the general process will look like.

 - Select your goal.
 Are you trying to increase website traffic, page follows, etc?
 Choose the option from the list provided.

-- Select target user demographics.
+- Select target audience demographics.
 In addition to choosing options like geographic location, age and gender, each ad platform will have a list of interests that you can select from.
 This data comes from information the user has shared on their profile or shown an interest in through their account and can be anything from job title, income level and relationship status to what the user eats or drinks, watches on TV or hobbies they do in their free time.
 The better you can specify your target, the more personalized you can make your ad and the more successful it will be.

 - Set your budget.
 Make sure you specify if the number you put in is the budget for each day or for the life of the ad.

 - Set your schedule.
 Put in the dates you want the ad to run.
-You can actually put in the exact time you want the ad to stop running, which is a great way to run a time-sensitive campaign, such as for an event or a special sale; this way you don’t need to remember to log into the ad manager and stop the ad at a particular day and time.
+You can actually put in the exact time you want the ad to stop running, which is a great way to run a time-sensitive social media campaign, such as for an event or a special sale; this way you don’t need to remember to log into the ad manager and stop the ad at a particular day and time.

 - Upload your content.